Saturday, February 21, 2026

 Both threads of action lack basis, and essentially constitute exactly what the court has heretofore so bitterly complained about- legislating from the bench.
 But of course, when Republicans do it, it is OK.
 The obvious solution is for the Supreme Court to climb down from its unitary executive horse, reverse its own shadow decisions, and accept that regulatory agencies can be structured by Congress with measures of independence to preserve the public interest precisely, as now, in the face of hostile and intemperate executives.

 It is thus apparent from this structure and from the history from the earliest times that Congress can make institutional structures of many kinds, in its quest to do whatever is necessary and proper.
+The first Bank of the United States is an example of one such structure, totally divorced from the President (and perhaps overly independent, as it later turned out).
 Not every executive function needs the immediate attention of the President, or benefits from his or her political meddling.
 Sometimes the structures necessary and proper for carrying laws into execution make use of experts, or bipartisan appointees, or public-private partnerships, or tenured appointees.
 Right now, the Justice Department stands out as an area that particularly needs better statutory protection from the whims of the executive.
 The Consitution itself provides for modes of shared appointment, as when Senate approval is needed for high executive officials, or long tenure, such as for Supreme Court justices.
-Such methods of reigning in the dangerous and highly political powers of the presidency are clearly consistent with the text, history, and spirit of the Constitution.
+Such methods of reining in the dangerous and highly political powers of the presidency are clearly consistent with the text, history, and spirit of the Constitution.
 If those methods are not working, or one does not like them, change the laws, do not unlegislate them from the bench.

 • NATO is falling apart.